renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_00-Global_Resources.md

    >**Note**: Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not incur unexpected costs.

-   >**Note**: If you ahev provisionned a storage account for your Cloud Shell, you may keep it.
+   >**Note**: If you have provisionned a storage account for your Cloud Shell, you may keep it.
 If you delete it, please refer to the **Exercice 0** of the current **Lab 00** to recreate it and copy again the files you may need.